LinusHenze/Fugu14/README.md

 - [Samuel Groß](https://twitter.com/5aelo): SLOP technique (as used in the dyld exploit) and the JavaScript Int64 library (+ utils)
 - [Linus Henze](https://twitter.com/linushenze): Fugu14

-Currently, the remount patch has copyright issues which I'm trying to resolve ASAP.
-Apparently, multiple parties think the code is theirs so I don't know what to do right now.
-I just write this here and hope no one DMCA's me.
+Currently, the remount patch has copyright issues which Linus Henze is trying to resolve ASAP.
+Apparently, multiple parties think the code is theirs so he doesn't know what to do right now.
+I just write this here and hope no one DMCA's me or Linus.

 Fugu15 also includes various header files from Apple.